mondeja/leptos-fluent/README.md

         // Synchronize `<html lang="...">` attribute with the current
         // language using `leptos::create_effect`.
 By default, it is `false`.
         sync_html_tag_lang: true,
-        // Discover the initial language of the user from the URL.
-        // By default, it is `false`.
-        initial_language_from_url: true,
         // URL parameter name to use discovering the initial language
         // of the user.
 By default is `"lang"`.
+        url_param: "lang",
+        // Discover the initial language of the user from the URL.
+        // By default, it is `false`.
-        initial_language_from_url_param: "lang",
+        initial_language_from_url_param: true,
         // Set the discovered initial language of the user from
         // the URL in local storage.
 By default, it is `false`.
+        initial_language_from_url_param_to_localstorage: true,
+        // Update the language on URL parameter when using the method
+        // `I18n.set_language`.
+By default, it is `false`.
-        initial_language_from_url_to_localstorage: true,
+        set_language_to_url_param: true,
+        // Name of the field in local storage to get and set the
+        // current language of the user.
+By default, it is `"lang"`.
+        localstorage_key: "language",
         // Get the initial language from local storage if not found
         // in an URL param.
 By default, it is `false`.
         initial_language_from_localstorage: true,
+        // Update the language on local storage when using the method
+        // `I18n.set_language`.
+By default, it is `false`.
+        set_language_to_localstorage: true,
         // Get the initial language from `navigator.languages` if not
         // found in the local storage.
 By default, it is `false`.
         initial_language_from_navigator: true,
-        // Update the language on local storage when using the method
-        // `I18n.set_language`.
-By default, it is `false`.
-        set_language_to_localstorage: true,
-        // Name of the field in local storage to get and set the
-        // current language of the user.
-By default, it is `"lang"`.
-        localstorage_key: "language",

         // Server side options (for `ssr`)
         // -------------------------------